 Non-cyclists will have plenty to occupy them too – shopping in the local markets, hiking, paragliding, white water sports, swimming, sunbathing – although they are bound to get caught up in the excitement when the Tour passes through.

 The Tour takes place during the first 3 weeks of July each year.
-The closest stage in 2017 is as follows:
+There are 3 stages close to us in 2018 as follows:

 It goes without saying that we have full TV coverage of each stage at the Auberge as well as highlights each evening.